 Feline Immunodeficiency Virus (FIV)

-FIV is a slow-acting virus and in some cases, symptoms may not show up until years after the initial infection occurred.
-That said, FIV can severely weaken your cat's immune system once the disease takes hold making your feline friend susceptible to a number of serious secondary infections.
+FIV is a slow-acting virus, and in some cases, symptoms may not show up until years after the initial infection occurs.
+That said, FIV can severely weaken your cat's immune system once the disease takes hold, making your feline friend susceptible to a number of serious secondary infections.

 With appropriate treatment, infected cats that are kept in an indoor, stress-free environment can live comfortable lives for a number of months or years before the disease reaches its chronic stages.